Publications

 However, the use of gypsum has limitations because it is only effective to the depth to which it is incorporated into the soil.
 In addition, the particle size of the gypsum being applied can influence reclamation.
 Smaller gypsum particles have greater surface area, causing it to react more quickly than larger particles.

 The use of tile drainage aids in permanently removing the leached waters containing sodium and chloride to offsite disposal areas.
-However, one of the main limitations to successful remediation is applying enough water to 1) solubilize the calcium amendment that can counteract the negative effects of the sodium, and to maintain soil EC; 2) move calcium through the soil profile; and 3) leach the sodium and chloride into the tile and collection tanks, or below the rooting zone.
+However, one of the main limitations to successful remediation is applying enough water to 1) solubilize the gypsum so that calcium can counteract the negative effects of the sodium, and to maintain soil EC; 2) move calcium down the soil profile; and 3) leach the sodium and chloride into the tile and collection tanks, or below the rooting zone.

 The success of in situ remediation can be enhanced through the establishment of halophytic vegetation.
 Halophytes take up salts and store them in plant parts.
 Harvesting the above-ground biomass and removing it from the site can reduce salts in the soil.